FrancisPlaza/plaza.ph/_posts/2024-04-24-might-not-even-make-60s.md

 Drawing from the wisdom of the stoics, I've learned to see this not just as a fact of life but as something that can push us to live better.
 Being stoic is about focusing on what's important: doing work that matters, spending time with loved ones and helping others.
 It teaches us to be present, to really live in the moment, and to throw ourselves into the things we care about.

 Now that I’m in my 30's, I think more about how I might not even make it to 60.
 That's not being pessimistic; it's a wake-up call to make every day count.
-It reminds me to avoid falling prey to pointless activities—like too many unnecessary meetings or getting caught up in company politics that don’t really help anyone.
+It reminds me to avoid falling prey to pointless activities—like scrolling through social media for hours or worrying about things I can't control.

 Instead, life being short tells us to focus on what truly matters.
 For me, that means building something worthwhile, being there for my friends and family, and making sure I’m not just busy, but productive.
 It’s about stripping away the stuff that doesn’t help us grow.